Timbers clinch playoff berth with 3-0 win over RSL

 Clark had a pair of impressive saves.
 The first came at the end of the first half when he stopped Kyle Beckerman's header from the center of the box.
 The second came two minutes into the second half when he punched away defender Justen Glad's point-blank shot following a corner.

-RSL goalkeeper Nick Rimando yelled at Glad for his defense of Blanco on the final goal of the match.
+RSL goalkeeper Nick Rimando was clearly frustrated on the final goal of the match.
 It was Blanco's 10th of the season, tying him for the team lead with Valeri.
+Blanco also had an assist.

+"The first 20 minutes of the second half we didn't play great.
+We took pressure and they moved way better than in the first half, and found space.
+But after the second goal we were calm and started to play better," Blanco said.

+There were four remaining playoff spots open at the start of the day.
+D.C.
+United and the Timbers clinched, which means two berths will be up for grabs next weekend on Decision Day.
+The Whitecaps were eliminated after a 2-2 draw against LAFC.